 The tasting note which accompanies each wine tells a story about the wine.
 It starts with the colour of the wine, then describes the aroma, then the taste.
 It gives you an idea of what to expect.
 Look for clues in the tasting note such as "Toasty" indicating wood treatment or "Peppery" which can often denote attributes of Shiraz or a high percentage of Shiraz in a blend.

-Tips When Using Wizard
+Tips When Using The Wizard

 Computers and search engines tend to store information relating to websites.
-Wine Wizard is updated every single day, therefore your browser may be taking you to an outdated version of the Wizard.
+Wine Wizard is updated every single day; therefore, your browser may be taking you to an outdated version of the Wizard.
 It pays to refresh every time you open the Wine Wizard and in some cases to do a Hard Refresh.
 This is when you clear your cache completely so that the browser has to go to the latest version of Wine Wizard.